stigerman/tweetFeed/README.md

 Bootstrap Project

-Navigate to socket && npm install
+In root directory npm install
 This will bootstrap all client dependencies npm start or yarn start

-Navigate to socket/server && npm install
+Navigate to /server && npm install
 This will bootstrap all server side dependencies npm start